Frequently asked questions

-- How can I prepare myself for the hearing?
+- How can I prepare for the hearing?

 - Do I need to bring any documents with me to court?

-- What if I am late or cannot attend court for the hearing?
+- What happens if I am late for my hearing?

 - What if I am ill and cannot attend the hearing?

-- What happens if the barrister is ill?
+- What happens if my barrister is ill?

 - What happens if the judge is ill?